 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Becaplermin works best when used with other methods for good skin ulcer care, such as not bearing weight on the leg that has the skin ulcer.
+Becaplermin works best when used with other methods for good wound care, such as not bearing weight on the leg that has the skin ulcer.
 Your doctor will discuss these methods with you.

-Discuss with your doctor whether you should continue the medicine if your skin ulcer is not reduced in size by 30% in 10 weeks or your skin ulcer does not improve after 20 weeks.
+Talk with your doctor whether you should continue using the medication if your skin ulcer has not reduced in size by 30% in 10 weeks or your skin ulcer has not improved after 20 weeks.
 If your skin ulcer does improve, your doctor may keep you on the medicine until the ulcer is completely healed.

 It is important to use the proper amount and not to use more than prescribed.
-Using too much of becaplermin may increase your risk of having cancer.
+Using too much of becaplermin may increase your risk of having cancer away from the application site.
 Your doctor will decide if you should continue to use becaplermin based on how well your skin ulcer has healed.

-If burning, itching, redness, skin rash, swelling, or soreness at the application site occurs, stop using becaplermin and check with your doctor right away.
+If burning, itching, redness, skin rash, swelling, or soreness at the application site occurs, check with your doctor right away.